aws-samples/spinnaker-keel-on-eks/README.md

 kubectl -n spinnaker get pods
 ```

-Once new pods are ready, navigate to the address returned by `kubectl -en spinnaker get deck gate -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'`
+Once new pods are ready, navigate to the address returned by `kubectl -n spinnaker get svc deck -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'`
 You should see the Spinnaker UI with an empty list of applications.